calclavia/Electrodynamics/README.md

 Copyright (c) Calclavia

 ### Note on Transfer
-This repository contains version 3 of Modular Force Field System which is completely rewritten from the ground up by Calclavia.
+Modular Force Field System v3 is an original complete ground up rewrite of Modular Force Field System v2 which was originally created by ThunderDark.
-To find Thunderdark's original code for MFFS 2.0, check out the version 2 branch.
-This mod is NOT derived from Thunderdark's mod but instead is the official successor of MFFS 2.0 and basing some ideas off the original MFFS.
+This mod is therefore _not_ derived work of MFFS v2, but is simply a mod that used some ideas from the original MFFS.

 ### Website & Download
-The mod can be found and downloaded at: http://universalelectricity.com/mffs/
+The mod can be found and downloaded at: http://calclavia.com/mffs/

 ### Developement
 **Developer** - Calclavia
-**Co-Developer** - Kovu

 **Original Developer** - ThunderDark